russellrayner/AnthropometryGuide/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License

-This project is for educational purposes.
-Please respect video content licensing and attribution requirements.

 ## Acknowledgments

 - ISAK for standardised anthropometric protocols
 - ISAK for educational video content
-- Open source community